-Your child can celebrate Halloween in style with her very own pumpkin carry bag.
-Made from a few simple materials, this little bag holds tons of treats.
-Make a whole bunch of pumpkins treat bags, and you'll have a veritable pumpkin patch!
+Your child can celebrate Halloween in style with her very own paper jack-o'-lantern candy bucket.
+Made from a few simple materials, this little pumpkin will hold lots of lightweight items.
+Make a whole bunch of jack-o'-lantern treat bags, and you'll have a veritable pumpkin patch!
 In addition to creating a delightfully adorable treat keeper, this activity will familiarize your child with the process of making self-standing sculptural objects.

 What You Do:

-- Have her cut out their pumpkin drawing along the lines, through both sheets of paper.
+Have him cut out the pumpkin drawing along the lines, through both sheets of paper.
 Make sure the second sheet of paper doesn't slip, or you may end up with an especially odd-looking pumpkin!

-- Encourage her to paint a Jack-o'-Lantern face on the front of the top pumpkin.
+Encourage him to paint a Jack-o'-Lantern face on the front of the top pumpkin.
 Set it aside to dry.

-- Take a fresh sheet of paper and measure and cut out two strips of paper, both 2" x 11.5".
+Using a fresh sheet of paper, measure and cut out two strips of paper, both 2" x 11.5".

-- Glue the other pumpkin shape to the other side of the "U" shape.
+Glue the other pumpkin shape to the remaining side of the "U" shape.
 Make sure that both pumpkins are facing the same way.
 The base of your bag is now complete!

-- Have your little goblin fill his pumpkin patch treat bag with anything he likes!
+Have your little goblin fill his jack-'o-lantern bucket with anything he likes!